-Older women still suffer from hot flushes and night sweats years after the menopause, finds studyOctober 19th, 2011 in Other /
+Older women still suffer from hot flushes and night sweats years after the menopause, finds studyOctober 19, 2011 in Medicine & Health / Other

 Women still have hot flushes and night sweats years after the menopause finds a new study published today in BJOG: An International Journal of Obstetrics and Gynaecology.

 Hot flushes and night sweats (HF/NS) are the main physical signs of the menopause, however their prevalence, frequency, severity and duration vary considerably.